For customers using app.clio.com, please refer to our North American Terms of Service.

 2.13 The accounting features which form part of the Service are intended to be an aid for legal cashiers.
 They do not constitute a full accounting service and are not intended to meet the Regulator’s requirements for accounting packages for legal services providers.

 2.14 Themis uses one code-base for all jurisdictions.
 Subscriber is required, using settings available within the Service, to configure the Service for its own jurisdiction and to verify that the settings meet the Subscriber’s requirements.
+Themis will highlight known features that may require Subscriber review.

 2.15 Subscriber grants to Themis the right during Subscriber’s use of the Service, to store and process the Confidential Information for the sole purpose of performing Themis’ obligations under the Agreement in accordance with its terms.
+Such rights shall include permission for Themis to generate and publish aggregate, anonymized reports on system usage and Content trends and type, provided they do not conflict with Section 4.1.

 3. Access to the Service